emclaren/Angular-WordPress-Quote-Generator/readme.txt

+## Random Quote Generator

-Red Academy Project 6 - This project was created to practice using Angular in a Wordpress environment.
+Practice using Angular.js in a Wordpress environment